-- i) Approval by the Directorate of Research, Publications and Innovations - ii) All draft proposals shall first be submitted to the Directorate of Research, Publication and Innovations, for initial technical evaluation. - iii) Scrutinisation by the Faculties/Departments/Institutes - iv) The research proposals will then be forwarded to the relevant faculties/department/institutes for scrutinisation/technical reviews in regard of its objectives, methodology, time schedule etc. - v) Evaluation of Research Proposal by the RPPC - vi) The research proposals shall be directed to the Research Publication and Postgraduate Committee (RPC) from the relevant Faculties/Departments/Institutes for consideration after being satisfied of the relevance, needs soundness and financial budgets. - vii) Registration and Approval - viii) The Directorate of Research and Publications shall be responsible to receive and register all research projects of The Open University of Tanzania. - i) Research Contract and Funding at OUT - ix) Research proposal that has been approved shall be eligible for funding once the researcher(s) has signed contract with appropriate officers; these actions may be done at Faculties/Institutes/ Directorates or at the University level where funding is sourced. - x) Interim Reports - xi) At each end of the phase the researchers are obligated to produce tentative progress reports that show research findings.
-Such reports must be channelled through the respective departments to the RPC. - xii) Internal Quality Control - xiii) The RPPC shall be responsible to identify an independent reviewer to check on the quality and authenticity of the research report.
-This will ensure the researcher observes ethics, maintain integrity and honesty and sustain academic standards in both research process and report writing.
+- i) Approval by the Directorate of Research, Publication, Innovation and Entrepreneurship - ii) All draft proposals shall first be submitted to the Directorate of Research, Publication, Innovation and Entrepreneurship for initial technical evaluation. - iii) Scrutinisation by the Faculties/Departments/Institutes - iv) The research proposals will then be forwarded to the relevant faculties/department/institutes for scrutinisation/technical reviews in regard of its objectives, methodology, time schedule etc. - v) Evaluation of Research Proposal by the RPPC - vi) The research proposals shall be directed to the Research Publication and Postgraduate Committee (RPC) from the relevant Faculties/Departments/Institutes for consideration after being satisfied of the relevance, needs soundness and financial budgets. - vii) Registration and Approval - viii) The Directorate of Research and Publications shall be responsible to receive and register all research projects of The Open University of Tanzania. - ix) Research Contract and Funding at OUT - x) Research proposal that has been approved shall be eligible for funding once the researcher(s) has signed contract with appropriate officers; these actions may be done at Faculties/Institutes/ Directorates or at the University level where funding is sourced. - xi) Interim Reports - xii) At each end of the phase the researchers are obligated to produce tentative progress reports that show research findings.
+Such reports must be channelled through the respective departments to the RPC.

-- xiv) Final Research Report - xv) The Final Research Report will be submitted in the format approved by RPC.
+- xiii) Internal Quality Control - xiv) The RPPC shall be responsible to identify an independent reviewer to check on the quality and authenticity of the research report.
+This will ensure the researcher observes ethics, maintain integrity and honesty and sustain academic standards in both research process and report writing. - xv) Final Research Report - xvi) The Final Research Report will be submitted in the format approved by RPC.
 Such format must include date, results and findings collected during the implementation of research project.